feldera/feldera/docs/tutorials/basics/part1.md

 - An SQL program is instantiated as a part of a **pipeline**.

-- Running Feldera pipeline converts input changes into output changes in the context of the running history of the pipeline.

-- Feldera evaluates SQL programs **continuously**, updating their results as input data changes.
+- Feldera evaluates SQL programs **incrementally**, continuously updating their results as input data changes.

 - You can observe input and output changes as they happen, or query a snapshot of data in input tables and output views.